 Spencer may be the only Sable dog produced at the Dragonpatch.
 Owned and adored by the Weber family in Erie PA, he lived a long and happy life.
 Dearly missed by friends and family

 Audrey was truly Seth’s dog.
 She followed him to bed each evening and wouldn’t come out until he was asleep.
 Seth’s first real job was the local Burger King, and he loved his Pudge very much.
-Giving his line of work and Audrey’s love of BK food, her nickname of PUDGE was an easy one.
+Given his line of work and Audrey’s love of BK food, her nickname of PUDGE was an easy one.

 Orrie was the first Blue Merle to reside at the Dragonpatch.
-As a young man he moved to New York state with his favorite person VICKI, whom he loved and adored for many years.
+As a young man, he moved to New York state with his favorite person VICKI, whom he loved and adored for many years.
 No one was as important to Orrie as Vicki was.

 On Memorial Day 2012, this handsome fella decided it was time to cross the bridge and be with his special dad.
 Although he left Diane behind, she loved this boy with all her heart and will forever remember the wonderful times she shared with this dear little boy.
 Rest In Peace Bentley.